microsoft/griffel/packages/webpack-loader/README.md

 import { createStyles } from 'custom-package';
 ```

-By default, the Webpack loader handles imports from `@griffel/react`, to handle imports from custom packages settings should be tweaked:
+By default, the Webpack loader handles imports from `@griffel/react`.
+The webpack loader can be re-configured to handle re-exports of Griffel from custom packages.
+The `makeStyles` function itself can also be renamed in this case.

 ```js
 module.exports = {